 Ultimate Guide to Casinos in Atlantic City [2019 Update]

-Outside of Las Vegas, Atlantic City is hands-down the most iconic gambling city in the United States.
+Outside of Las Vegas, Atlantic City is hands-down the most iconic gambling city on the East Coast if not the whole United States.
 In this comprehensive guide we go into detail on each and every casino in Atlantic City, past and present.

 Pro-gambling legislation was passed in Atlantic City in 1976 following a public referendum.
 The city quickly became the de facto home of casino gambling on the east coast.
 Today, there are nine different casinos in operation in Atlantic City.
 They generate over $3 billion in revenue every year.